Tokyo is packed with some of the world’s top museums and galleries, but further afield in Japan are even more fantastic art hubs.

 Three islands in Japan’s Seto Inland Sea – Naoshima, and to a lesser extent Teshima and Inujima – are contemporary art wonderlands.
 All three are easy to explore on foot or by bike, which you can rent just outside the ferry terminal.
 Seeing enormous art installations dotted throughout the rural island landscape is wonderfully surreal.

 Highlights include Yayoi Kusama’s giant, colorful kabocha pumpkins on Naoshima, the stunning Teshima Art Museum, and the quirky Inujima Art House Project.
 Visit Benesse Art Site for information on the art islands and the Benesse House hotel.

 Read more: Naoshima, the Art Island

-Note: The Miho Museum’s exhibits are frequently changing, and the museum is closed for a large part of every year, so check the calendar before you go.
+Note: The Miho Museum’s exhibits are frequently changing, and the museum is closed for a large part of every year, so check the calendar (link above) before you go.

 Japan’s Top Biennales and Triennales

 The fantastic Setouchi Triennale covers 12 islands of the Seto Inland Sea plus the city of Takamatsu and the town of Uno.
 Setouchi Triennale runs in three sections – March-April, July-September, and October-November — totaling 108 days.
 During the triennale you’ll find art installations in galleries and public spaces throughout the region (including, of course, Naoshima), as well as a variety of related events.
 You’d need weeks to see most of the exhibitions in the Setouchi Triennale (2013’s show had 150 pieces), but fortunately some of the installations are set up year round.
 Getting between the islands is made simple by the inexpensive ferries that run regularly.
 Once you’re on the islands, walk, cycle, or hop on the shuttle bus.